Big-polar-bear/factorization/README.md

 # factorization

+Update 18 oct: Started trying to break a 150 bit key.
+Once I succeed, the revised version will be uploaded.
+Its running on a laptop in 12 parallel processes.
+If it works, it should prove my work.
+But either way, I am tired.
+My life is ruined and im very tired.

 Uodate 11 oct: Delaying release until next week, as I want to get it 100% right this time around.
 The current version on github is completely broken (but the paper is correct), there's a number of bugs in analyzing lll output.
 If it finds factors its random.
 I fixed all that in the upcoming release.
 Some things I fixed:

 1. Sign issue breaking analyzeresult function completely